 People who have addictions often feel as though they’re adept at hiding the evidence of their substance use.
 They may tiptoe through the house on a regular basis, taking drugs on the sly, and they may be convinced that no one really knows the truth about their addictions.

-In reality, people who have these sorts of abuse problems do tend to leave a significant amount of evidence behind.
+In reality, people who have substance use issues do tend to leave a significant amount of evidence behind.
 For example, many people who abuse prescription drugs get those substances from online vendors.
 Families who see suspicious packages coming and going, or who see pills lying about, may have hard evidence that an addiction is unfolding.2

 - Bonding with a pet

 - Reading, or spending time with a book club

 - Participating in a supportive group

 Many family members find relief through support groups.
 Going to meetings of Nar-Anon, for example, may help family members to learn more about how prescription drug addictions unfold, and how other families work to support the healing a loved one.
 These meetings are often free, and some are even held online, but they can provide a remarkable amount of help for families dealing with an addiction.

 If you’d like to help someone with an addiction to Ambien, please call us.
 Our treatment program offers experienced clinicians, evidence-based treatments, and one-on-one care to help ensure the recovery of your whole family.
 Please call to find out more.

 1 Hajak, G., Müller, W. E., Wittchen, H. U., Pittrow, D. and Kirch, W. “Abuse and dependence potential for the non-benzodiazepine hypnotics zolpidem and zopiclone: a review of case reports and epidemiological data.”
 Addiction.
 2003.
 1371–1378.
 Web.
 Accessed 18 Sept 2017.